 7. Be patient.
 If your baby was sleeping through the night on their own before, and suddenly stopped, it might be a sleep regression or growth spurt’s fault.
 Growth spurts usually only last a few days, and then your baby should return to normal patterns.
 A regression can last 1-4 weeks.
 Be patient during times like this and focus on the fact that it won’t last.

 8. Check out our sleep tips!
-We have plenty of great sleep tips and sleep tricks that will help get your baby to sleep through the night.
-Check out our 7 Tips and Tricks on How to Get Your Newborn to Sleep or our 7 Highly Effective Sleep Tips.
+In Baby Sleep Simplified you'll find sample schedules for every age through the first year, as well as tips on what you should focus on during every sleep stage to help your baby become a good sleeper.
+You can also check out our 7 Tips and Tricks on How to Get Your Newborn to Sleep or our 7 Highly Effective Sleep Tips.

 How to Get my Baby to Sleep at night with sleep training

 There are many methods of sleep training, and different methods work for different families.
 If you’ve been patient and have tried these tips and tricks but are still struggling, sleep training might be an option to consider.
 The Cry-It-Out (CIO) method, No Cry Method, and the Controlled Crying method are all common approaches to sleep training.
 Ultimately, which method you use should be a decision made by you and your family.
 Sleep consultants are great resources if you’re unsure of what method to use or just want to learn more about sleep training in general.

 Use these tips to help get your baby to sleep through the night.
 And remember, the Zen Swaddle and Zen Sack are effective tools for helping babies sleep better and longer – and they could be the key to teaching your little one to self soothe!